agravier/agravier.github.io/etc/notes/ci1-coursera/notes03.md

 The video shows how to use spreadsheet software to perform the portfolio performance calculation.
 In 2011, 252 adjusted closing price (1 per trading days).
 In Python, for each equity,

-* store those in a Pandas dataframe,
+* store those in a Pandas DataFrame,
-* create a new dataframe with normalised prices (divide all prices by the first day's price)
+* create a new DataFrame with normalised prices (divide all prices by the first day's price)
 * in the homework, we don't speak about dollars but just ratios, it's like investing a total of $1
 * calculate each investment's and the portfolio's cumulative returns
 * from that portfolio's cumulative return, calculate the portfolio's daily returns